martinseeger2002/DogeCraftWorlds/README.md

 Play the game for free at:
 [Play](https://dogecdn.ordinalswallet.com/inscription/content/9be792fdff747fa77fa4c96ff376855921b7d30701531bd69194e3e4196a0031i0)

-Buy a DogeCraft Doginal at:
+Supprot delelompnent by buying a DogeCraft Doginal at:
 [Buy](https://doge.ordinalswallet.com/collection/dogecraft)

 How to load a saved world.